rdz-oss/BattyBirdNET-Pi/README.md

 Fledermausrufaufnahmen, Fledermausrufe, Rufanalyse

 ### Installations around the world
 There are several installations in the US, Germany and the UK that I am aware of.
-Some might be online here:
+People may take them on and of the network, but here in general:

+Germany

 [Munich, BY BatNet](https://battybirdnet.duckdns.org/)